LHNCBC/NLM-PCOR-TB/lung_segmentation/README.md

 (3) [optional] --segmnetation_model_path: the path for reading the saved wieghts from the training step to run the inference.
 If not specified, the defalut path for loading is '../weights/Segmentation_resnet50_UNet.h5'

+## Dataset

-## Samples images and the related masks from NIH ShenZhen X-ray images are provided for users in the data folder for train and inference example.
+Samples images and the related masks from NIH ShenZhen X-ray images are provided for users in the data folder for train and inference example.
 The whole data set can be downloaded from (https://openi.nlm.nih.gov/faq#collection)

+## References
-##Please see the below reference for more information:
+Please see the below reference for more information:
 [1] S. Jaeger, S. Candemir, S. Antani, Y.-X. J. Wáng, P.-X. Lu, and G. Thoma, "Two public chest X-ray datasets for computer-aided screening of pulmonary diseases,"
 Quantitative imaging in medicine and surgery, vol. 4 (6), p.
 475(2014)